-When summer comes the ice melts.
-Out of the two powers that rule our destination – light and dark – the season of light is of course the liveliest one.
-Everything grows, new life is born, the birds sing around the clock.
 The season with the midnight light is around 100 days long.
-You play golf in the middle of the night, you take a swim when you feel like it and those who have never experienced the midnight light before wonder how they’ll ever manage to sleep.
-But then you make your mind up not to worry about sleep and decide it’s time for further adventures.
-Even more summer.
+You play golf in the middle of the night.
+You take a swim when you feel like it and those who have never experienced the midnight light before wonder how they’ll ever manage to sleep.
+But then you make your mind up not to worry about sleep and decide it’s time for further adventures — even more summer.

 You can see the midnight sun in summer in nearly all of Swedish Lapland.
 Midnight sun means that you can see the centre of the sun when it’s local midnight.
-At midsummer you can see the midnight sun south of the arctic circle as well because of the way the atmosphere refracts the light.
+At midsummer, you can see the midnight sun south of the Arctic circle as well because of the way the atmosphere refracts the light.
 But even if you can’t see the sun, you can see the light.
-Up here we have midnight light 100 days per year and the summer adventure from the Church Village in Lövånger to the Three-Country Cairn feels endless.
+And there’s plenty to do when you have daylight all day and all night.

 1. Music festivals